CamoOS/CamoOS/README.md

 </details>
 <details>
 <summary>My ISO contains OneDrive.
 Why?</summary>
 OneDrive is not removed because depending on the user's threat model, it might be useful.
 You can uninstall it if you wish, though some ISOs won't contain it.
+Besides, ShutUp10 may remove it's spying anyway.
 </details>
 <details>
 <summary>Building failed!</summary>